talaia-labs/python-teos/pisa-btc/apps/cli/README.md

 - `-s, --server`:	API server where to send the requests.
 Defaults to localhost (modifiable in \_\_init\_\_.py)
 - `-p, --port` :	API port where to send the requests.
 Defaults to 9814 (modifiable in \_\_init\_\_.py)
 - `-d, --debug`: 	shows debug information and stores it in pisa.log
-- `-h --help`: 	shows this message.
+- `-h --help`: 	shows a list of commands or help for a specific command.

 #### Commands